Looking for the best winter sleep sack to keep baby warm and cozy? Here are 10 of my favorites for cold, winter nights.

 Lictin Sleeping Bag

-With a 3.5 TOG rating and removable long sleeves, this Lictin sleeping bag is another incredibly warm sleep sack for winter.
+With a 3.5 TOG rating and removable long sleeves, this Lictin sleeping bag is incredibly warm.
+This would be good for camping trips with baby or for hanging outside when it’s especially chilly.

 SleepingBaby Zipadee-Zip Baby Swaddling Blanket 6-12 Months - Transition Swaddle with Zipper Convenience - Busy Road, M